IBMStreams/streamsx.documentation/docs/spl/quick-start/qs-2.markdown

 Streams is an advanced analytics platform that allows you to develop applications that analyze data in real-time.
 You can ingest, analyze and correlate information as it arrives from thousands of real-time sources.

+Although you can create Streams application with [Java](http://ibmstreams.github.io/streamsx.documentation/docs/4.1/java/java-appapi-devguide/) and [Python](http://ibmstreams.github.io/streamsx.documentation/docs/python/1.6/python-appapi-devguide/index.html), this tutorial focuseson Streams Processing Language (SPL).

-This tutorial will cover the basics of creating a Streams application with SPL, Streams Processing Language.
-You can also create Streams application with [Java](http://ibmstreams.github.io/streamsx.documentation/docs/4.1/java/java-appapi-devguide/) and [Python](http://ibmstreams.github.io/streamsx.documentation/docs/python/1.6/python-appapi-devguide/index.html).
+In this tutorial, we will cover the basics of creating a Streams application with SPL by creating an application that processes a stream of stock prices.

 <a name="basic_building_blocks"></a>